Saturday, November 16, 2024

 Mid in her St. Louis dress shop, 1940.
 (St. Louis Star-Times, 29 Oct 1940.)

-Cape Girardeau was too limiting for someone with Mid’s avant-garde outlook and after graduating from Southeast Missouri State Teachers College, she moved to St. Louis, where she was living in 1935 and working as a dressmaker.
+Cape Girardeau was too limiting for someone with Mid’s avant-garde outlook.
+Over her mother's vigorous objections, She dropped out of Southeast Missouri State Teachers College, and moved to St. Louis, where was living in 1935.
+There she first went to work as a "hash slinger" (a job description given by her sister Marguerite) at Dohacks Restaurant, and then became a dressmaker.
 But she was not just any old dressmaker.
 By 1940, she was renowned for her flair with color and drape.
 She even designed the flight hostess’s uniform for Chicago and Southern Air Lines, which had set up headquarters in St. Louis.

 Mid designed the C&S uniforms (postcard).